rohammosalli/python-app/README.md

 I used this link [High Available Kubernetes Cluster Setup using Kubespray](https://schoolofdevops.github.io/ultimate-kubernetes-bootcamp/cluster_setup_kubespray/) to deploy my cluster on Scaleway

+1 - One node Master
+2 - One node Worker

+Best Practice is 3 Master Node and 3 Worker Node at minimum

 ### Part 2 - Application